COVID-19 Information

 To request visitor access, the host should request their visitor complete the access form at the SLAC Access Portal.
 The portal is used to capture all access to SLAC.

-Do not come on site to SLAC if you test positive for COVID or are experiencing COVID-related symptoms; contact your Point of Contact if you test positive for COVID.
+Do not come on site to SLAC if you test positive for COVID; contact your Point of Contact to reschedule.

 Visitors are required to follow all SLAC COVID-19 safety protocols while on-site, including face coverings when the community level is medium or high.
 Please discuss current protocols with your Point of Contact.